phage-nz/infosec-bazaar/readme.txt

 Current inventory:
 \cuckoo
-- cuckooautoinstall.sh - automatically install Cuckoo Sandbox, all dependencies and common processing modules.
-Credit to: dreg@buguroo.com and dfrancos@buguroo.com
+- install.sh - automatically install Cuckoo Sandbox, all dependencies, additional processing modules and create a cloaked VM.
-- readme.txt - notes for the installation of Cuckoo Sandbox, additional processing modules and the creation of cloaked VM's.
+- readme.txt - notes for the installation of Cuckoo Sandbox and the creation of cloaked VM's.
 \honeypot
 - autoinstall.sh - automatic install script for Cowrie, Dionaea and p0f.
 - cowrie.init - init.d script for Cowrie.